Black Catholic Movement: New organizations, major thinkers and USCCB letter (late 1970s)

-George Stallings and Black bishops (1980s-1987)
+George Stallings and Black bishops (1980s–1987)

 Fr George Stallings, a Black Catholic priest known for his fiery activism and no-holds-barred demands of the Church, pressed for a Black Catholic rite (complete with bishops and the associated episcopal structure) during the 70s and 80s; this bold request was intended to give Black Catholics the kind of independence many were calling for at the time.

 In 1974 Eugene A. Marino was named auxiliary bishop of Washington, and Joseph L. Howze became the first recognized Black Catholic bishop of a diocese when he was named Bishop of Biloxi in 1977.
 Marino would become the first-ever Black Catholic archbishop in 1988, following an open demand made to the USCCB in 1985.
 Marino resigned from his archbishopric two years after his appointment, following a sex scandal related to his secret marriage (and impregnation) of a Church employee.

 Between 1966 and 1988, the Holy See would name 13 Black bishops.
 In 1984 they would issue their own pastoral letter entitled "What We Have Seen and Heard", explaining the nature, value, and strength of Black Catholicism.
-The next year, the United States Catholic Conference (a predecessor organization to the USCCB), with the help of Servant of God Sr. Dr. Thea Bowman, issued a document titled "Families: Black and Catholic, Catholic and Black", encouraging Black Catholics to maintain Black cultural traditions.
+The next year, the United States Catholic Conference (a predecessor organization to the USCCB), with the help of Servant of God Thea Bowman, issued a document titled "Families: Black and Catholic, Catholic and Black", encouraging Black Catholics to maintain Black cultural traditions.

 In 1987, the National Black Catholic Congress (NBCC) emerged as a purported successor to Daniel Rudd's Colored Catholic Congress movement of the late 19th century.
 It was founded as a nonprofit in conjunction with the NABCA and under the name of Fr John Ricard, future bishop of Pensacola-Tallahassee and future Superior General of the Josephites.

 Papal visit (1987)

 In September 1987, Pope John Paul II visited the United States, notably making a stop in New Orleans, which is considered one of the genesis points of Black Catholicism.
-There he engaged a number of cultural groups, including during a Mass at the Superdome, where jazz and gospel stylings were featured (including a rendition of "Lord, I Want to Be a Christian" sung by Servant of God Sr. Dr. Thea Bowman).
+There he engaged a number of cultural groups, including during a Mass at the Superdome, where jazz and gospel stylings were featured (including a rendition of "Lord, I Want to Be a Christian" sung by Servant of God Thea Bowman).

 The next day, the Pope held a private audience with a group of 2,000 Black Catholics from all over the country (including all the nation's Black bishops), speaking to many of their social concerns and praising their "cultural heritage".
 During this meeting, a Black Catholic gospel choir sang at least one tune from the previous day's Mass.